brimdata/zui/docs/Remote-zqd.md

 Amazon AWS.
 Because Brim interacts with `zqd` over a REST API that is still evolving, care should be taken to ensure the Brim version being installed on the remote side matches the version being run locally.
-In this cookbook we'll use Brim v0.20.0.
+In this cookbook we'll use Brim v0.20.0, which includes `zqd` v0.24.0.

-Even though our VM on AWS has no graphical interface, we'll install the full Brim package because it includes a compatible `zqd` binary as well as an embedded Zeek that will prove useful if we want to import packet capture data.
+Even though our VM on AWS has no graphical interface, we'll install the full Brim package because it includes the compatible `zqd` binary as well as an embedded Zeek that will prove useful if we want to import packet capture data.

 ```
 ubuntu# wget https://github.com/brimsec/brim/releases/download/v0.20.0/brim_amd64.deb
-ubuntu# sudo sudo apt install -y ./brim_amd64.deb
+ubuntu# sudo apt install -y ./brim_amd64.deb
 ```

 ---